laxmikant-ainapure/upcxx/docs/upc-hybrid.md

 Both layers may be active simultaneously, and shared objects from either layer are also valid shared objects in the other layer - however there are some important caveats.
-In particular, the `upcxx::global_ptr` and UPC pointer-to-shared representations are NOT interchangable.
+In particular, the `upcxx::global_ptr` and UPC pointer-to-shared representations are NOT interchangeable.
 Passing of shared objects across layers should be accomplished by "down-casting" to a raw C pointer (ie `void *`) on a process with affinity to the shared object (eg in UPC this is done using a `(void*)` cast, in UPC++ use `global_ptr<T>::local()`).
 The raw pointer can then be passed across layers, and "up-cast" using the